-Myoclonic jerks can occur infrequently, at random or in a regular pattern.
-Some people who experience these twitches find their muscles releasing into a myoclonic jerk every 30 seconds for hours at a time.
+These jerks can occur infrequently, at random or in a regular pattern.
+Some people who experience these twitches find their muscles releasing into a jerk every 30 seconds for hours at a time.
 Other people may experience such a jerk once during the night and never feel it again.
 A myoclonic jerk is associated with prehistoric archetypes, which explains the falling sensation that leads to the body’s jerky reaction.
-A myoclonic jerk is sometimes accompanied by either a dream or a vision of falling out of a tree or down a hill, and the twitch that results is the body’s natural mechanism for coping with that sensation.
+A jerk is sometimes accompanied by either a dream or a vision of falling out of a tree or down a hill, and the twitch that results is the body’s natural mechanism for coping with that sensation.

 Besides the sleep jerk, another type of myoclonic jerk is the hiccup.
 Hiccups disturb the regular movement of the diaphragm, which sends the body’s system into a resulting spasm known as a hiccup.
 Of course, hiccups are perfectly natural and are nothing to worry about.
-Often, however, myoclonic jerks can be a sign of a neurological or peripheral disease, such as multiple sclerosis, Alzheimer’s disease, Parkinson’s disease and epilepsy.
+Often, however, these jerks can be a sign of a neurological or peripheral disease, such as multiple sclerosis, Alzheimer’s disease, Parkinson’s disease and epilepsy.

 In severe cases of myoclonus, a person’s daily activities, such as movement and speaking, can be impaired.
 Myoclonic seizures can occur in epilepsy patients, and other diseases such as Parkinson’s and Alzheimer’s can originate from a lesion of the cortex, subcortex or spinal cord and will be aggravated by myoclonic jerks.
-When a myoclonic jerk is not a symptom of disease, it requires no special treatment or care.
+When this type of jerk is not a symptom of disease, it requires no special treatment or care.
 When a patient begins to experience the symptoms of something more severe, drugs such as barbiturates, phenytoin and primidone can slow down the nervous system and keep the illness at bay.